joergboe/testframework/DEVELOPMENT.md

 - create a release tag vx.y.z
 - clean up your workspace and commit all changes
 - execute the script buildReleasePackage.sh in the workspace directory

-# Installation:
-- The release package is a self extracting script.
-Execute it and follow the instructions.